 It’s empowering, in a way, to think I’ll start my child’s journey this way, doing all I can to make her entrance into the world as safe as possible.

-There seems to be no other option but to just keep going and try and make the best of the situation.
+There seems to be no other option but to just keep going and try and make the best of it.
 Just like the millions of brave women before me who have given birth during wars and other unfortunate situations.

 We have to find our inner mamma strength